Old people are boring — truth or myth?

 The glaring problem?
 We’re not living out in the wild anymore (most of us anyway, particularly if you’re reading this article from your computer’s internet).

 So, if our species is designed to reserve energy and procrastinate on those adventurous plans you dream about, imagine doing that for decades.
 Put another way, the longer you repeat your boring habits the more stuck you become in those habits.

 And when you’re stuck in a habit of doing the same thing repeatedly (for decades), you’re more susceptible to other outcomes that make you even more boring.

 That’s right.
 Like not having anything new or interesting to say.

-When you stay within the cozy walls for your comfort zone, you don’t have anything new to talk about.
+When you stay within the cozy walls of your comfort zone, you don’t have anything new to talk about.
 Your experiences and stories remain the same and you end up lacking something stimulating to add to a conversation.

-Which leads to that classic stereotype of “old people repeat themselves.”
+This leads to that classic stereotype of “old people repeat themselves.”
 Pretty boring on the receiving end, right?

 What’s more is your brain craves new experiences.
 To create new neural pathways (which you can do until the day you die), you need new experiences.
 Your neuroplasticity and cognitive health depend on it.

 Another side effect of being stuck in rut is you become accustomed to your opinions — and only your opinions.
 You limit what your mind is exposed to, which is also another way to not have anything interesting to say.
 Who wants to hear your same opinion over and over again?

 Not to worry, though.
 These characteristics aren’t applicable to all seniors and are, largely, misconceptions spread by culture.